jax-ml/jax/docs/101/arrays.md

 jax.config.update("jax_enable_x64", True)
 ```

+For the full story, including how to control default dtypes more finely, see
+{doc}`default_dtypes`.

 When operations mix dtypes, JAX applies type promotion rules that are similar
 to NumPy's but not identical.
 In particular they're designed to avoid
 accidentally promoting everything to 64-bit: